easychen/docker2saas/README.md

 When a user's subscription is successful, it automatically creates a VPS from the image as configured; when the user cancels the subscription and it expires, it automatically deletes the VPS.
 Users can login to the site and see their subscription, host IP information, and other details.
-Additional extentsions can be added.
+Additional extensions can be added.

 The diagram below shows how Docker2SaaS interacts between: